HMS Ardent (F184): British account

 The first attack took place when a A-4 Skyhawk dropped two bombs at 16:00 Z (UTC), which straddled the frigate but both failed to explode.

 The bulk of the air strikes began at 17:40 Z. Ardent was ordered to proceed west of North West Island along with Yarmouth to "split air attacks from the south".
-A group of three aircraft, either Skyhawks or IAI Daggers crossed the Falklands Sound from the west and then turned to their left to attack from the north east.
+A group of three aircraft, either Skyhawks or IAI Daggers, crossed the Falklands Sound from the west and then turned to their left to attack from the north east.
 Cannon fire and three bombs struck home as the Argentine aircraft pressed their attack from the port side.
 The only defensive weapons which reacted properly were the 20 mm AA cannons.

-The Sea Cat anti-aircraft missile system failed to lock onto the attackers, who also outmanoeuvred the 4.5" gun by carrying out their run out of its arc of fire.
+The Sea Cat anti-aircraft missile system failed to track the attackers, who also outmanoeuvred the 4.5" gun by carrying out their run out of its arc of fire.
 Two bombs exploded in the hangar area, destroying the Westland Lynx helicopter and blowing the Sea Cat launcher 80 ft (24 m) into the air before it crashed back down onto the flight deck, and the third crashed through the aft auxiliary machinery room but failed to explode.
 The aft switchboard was severely damaged, causing loss of power for some key assets, such as the main gun.
 The hangar was left in flames, and the crew suffered a number of casualties.

 Still in full control of her engines and steering, but virtually defenceless, Ardent was told to head north, toward Port San Carlos.
 But at 18:00 Z five Skyhawks approached the frigate and dropped numerous free-fall and retard bombs.
 A pattern of two to four bombs exploded in the port quarter (aft), while an undetermined number of others which failed to explode penetrated into the ship.
 Some of the remaining bombs exploded in the water nearby, battering the ship and causing minor flooding in the forward auxiliary machine room.